Performance Estimation for Smooth and Strongly Convex Sets: Introduction

 Given a proposed algorithm, the study of its worst-case convergence guarantees over some family of problem instances can be framed as a meta-optimization problem.
 In this work, we will consider examples of first-order optimization methods applied to problems from a structured family of objective functions and constraint sets.
 Given some measure of performance (e.g., final objective gap), the exact worst-case performance of the method corresponds to computing the maximum of this measure at the algorithm's output over all problem instances.
 This is known as the Performance Estimation Problem (PEP).
 In general, optimizing over a family of functions and sets is an infinite-dimensional problem, typically beyond direct approach.
 Surprisingly, recent advances have shown that PEPs can often be computer-solved and have led to several state-of-the-art results in the design and analysis of optimization algorithms.

 Performance estimation was first proposed by Drori and Teboulle in~\cite{FirstPEP}, where tractable relaxations of these worst-case PEPs were considered.
-Shortly afterward, the ``interpolation theorems'' of Taylor, Hendrickx, and Glineur~\cite{Interpolation} proved that for many gradient methods and structured function classes, the PEP exactly corresponds to a tractable finite-dimensional problem.
+Shortly afterward, the ``interpolation theorems'' of Taylor, Hendrickx, and Glineur~\cite{Interpolation,Interpolation2} proved that for many gradient methods and structured function classes, the PEP exactly corresponds to a tractable finite-dimensional problem.
 Specifically, their function interpolation results showed that the infinite-dimensional optimization problem of finding a worst-case problem instance for $N$ steps of a given gradient method could be equivalently reformulated as a nonconvex Quadratically Constrained Quadratic Program (QCQP), which can often then be reformulated as a Semidefinite Program (SDP).
 As a result, for a modest fixed number of algorithm steps $N$, computers can be used to determine an algorithm's worst-case problem instances and, dually, to produce optimal convergence proofs.
-This computer assistance can provide an invaluable starting point for formally proving improved theory for general $N$.
+Similar techniques from the perspective of control were developed by~\cite{Lessard2016}.
+These computer-assisted techniques provide an invaluable starting point for formally proving improved theory for general $N$.